infi-nl/coding-dojo-neo4j-graph-database/README.md

 ### 8. Reviewer recommendations: similar age

-Now let's find the first 10 reviewers with an age closest to Norma Harper.
+Now let's find the first 10 reviewers with an age closest to Norma Harper which have reviewed the same movies as she.

 ### 9. Reviewer recommendations: similar movie ratings